sxxmin/BeHance-art-valuation/README.md

 ## Introduction
  - This repository provides the source code necessary for reproducing the results presented in the paper.
  - The core implementation of experimental results is found in **`src/Main_results.ipynb`**.
- - The original data was collected from the Behance platform; however, due to copyright concerns, only the preprocessed data required for modeling is provided.
+ - The original data was collected from the Behance platform; however, due to copyright concerns, the preprocessed data required for modeling is provided.